VisualOps/book/state_modules/chef solo.md

 ##### Description
 Run a Chef solo.
 You should have your Chef recipe already present on your instance, or download it using the `recipe_url` parameter.
-Not that it is highly recommended to write a Chef configuration file, that you can specify in the `config` parameter.
-The config file may contains the location of your recipe, as well as the different items to run.
+Although we wouldn't recommended writing a Chef configuration file, that you can specify in the `config` parameter.
+The config file may contain the location of your recipe, as well as the different items to run.

 See Chef documentation for more details.